eface2face/doctortc/README.md

 * `statistics`: An Object with some statistics about the test.
 Keys in the Object are:
     * `testDuration`: The duration of the test (in milliseconds).
+    * `ignoredInterval`: Ignored initial interval (in milliseconds, see above).
-    * `packetsSent`: Number of packets sent during the test.
+    * `numPackets`: Number of packets sent during the test (by ignored those sent while in the initial ignored interval).
     * `packetSize`: The size (in bytes) of each packet.
     * `sendingInterval`: Interval of packets sending (in milliseconds).
     * `outOfOrder`: Percentage of packets arriving of order.